 Yes, infidelity can be overcome if you and your partner both attend infidelity counseling or therapy.
 For most couples, infidelity comes with a lot of questions, most of them starting with the word why.

-More often than not, that question why is where couples get stuck in the recovery process.
+More often than not, that question of why is where couples get stuck in the recovery process.

 Rather than getting straight to the source, they start falling into a pit of despair that looks like:

 - Why did they do this to me?

 - Why did they have to have sex with someone else?